 - Always refrigerate meat products.
 Never leave raw meat at room temperature.

-- Avoid drinking unpasteurized milk and untreated (not chlorinated or boiled) surface water.
+- Avoid unpasteurized milk and soft cheeses and untreated (not chlorinated or boiled) surface or stream water.

 - Wash hands well with soap and water after using the bathroom, changing diapers, or handling pets, including animals at petting zoos.
 Make sure children wash their hands well after going to the bathroom or handling pets.